 The vegan and gluten-free ingredients are super simple:

-- Peanut Butter: make sure you use a plain un-sweetened one otherwise your cookies will turn out desperately sweet!
+- Peanut Butter: make sure you use a plain un-sweetened natural peanut butter otherwise your cookies will turn out desperately sweet!
 I also avoid palm oil which you can find in a lot of peanut butters so check the ingredients label carefully. (see this article or search google for the many reasons why to avoid palm oil).
+Or make your own peanut butter - see this quick and easy recipe for delicious homemade peanut butter!

 - Oat Flour: if you are coeliac, make sure to use gluten-free oat flour (but you probably already know that!).
 I usually make my oat flour by whizzing up normal porridge oats in the food processor (1 min / sp.
 10 in the Thermomix).

-- Dark Muscovado Sugar - I love using this sugar as it is deep and rich and is less refined than white sugars.
+- Dark Muscovado Sugar - this is a type of brown sugar that is deep and rich and less refined than white sugars.
 It works really well in these peanut butter cookies.
+You could use coconut sugar instead if you prefer.
+If you want a crispier cookie, you will need to substitute this sugar for the more refined sugar like caster sugar.

 - Coconut Oil - don't worry, it doesn't make the cookies taste of coconut!
 You can use vegan butter if you prefer.

 - Ground Flax Seeds - mixed with a little water and left for 5 minutes, these little seeds perform the same function as eggs would in a regular cookie recipe.
-They ensure that the cookie will have a little softness and not be completely brittle.
+This flax egg mixture ensures that the cookie will have a little softness and not be completely brittle.
 They also provide essential omega-3 fatty acids to our diets!

 Basic Instructions

-- Place spoonfuls of the mixture onto a lined baking tray and press each down with the back of a fork.
+- Place small spoonfuls of the mixture onto a baking sheet (lined with parchment paper).
+Then press each cookie dough ball down with the back of a fork.

 - Leave to cool on a wire rack.